Calculating the Implementation Costs of Business Central

 This article is a walk-through of how we calculate the Business Central implementation costs for a manufacturing customer.
 We give some examples (taken from our published pricing which you can find here).
 This is all based on and around our industry-leading implementation and training model for Business Central manufacturing.

-What Licenses Would you Need for Dynamics 365
+What Licenses Would you Need for Business Central and How Much Do they Cost?

 I wrote a very extensive blog on the Dynamics 365 licensing needs in 2021.
 My article on selecting the right Business Central license types (you have to choose between Premium and Essentials) is a great guide and I highly recommend you review it.